WarcraftWriting/egwlww/src/earning-gold-while-leveling-in-world-of-warcraft.md

       <td>Rare</td>
       <td>

-        These items are—as their name implies—rare.
+        These items are&mdash;as their name implies&mdash;rare.
 They typically require extra effort to obtain.
 Examples include bosses in 5-man dungeons, or the ends of long quest chains.
 As a result, they tend to be better, in that they provide bigger stat bonuses than white or green gear of equivalent gear level.

         TODO: is gear level the most accurate term?
         TODO: define 5-man dungeon, provide example?